openharmony/docs/en/application-dev/ui/arkts-router-to-navigation.md

 }
 ```

-Each child page also needs to be configured in the system configuration file `route_map.json` (see [Using the System Route Table](arkts-navigation-navigation.md#using-the-system-route-table)):
+Each child page also needs to be configured in the system configuration file `route_map.json` (see [System Routing Table](arkts-navigation-navigation.md#system-routing-table)):

 ```json
 // Configure {"routerMap": "$profile:route_map"} in the project configuration file module.json5